stenwt/magicmirror-helm/README.md

 # MagicMirror configuration: Config, custom CSS and Modules

-The subfolder `config` contains the `config.js`, you find more information [here](https://docs.magicmirror.builders/getting-started/configuration.html#general).
+The configuration normally found in a `config.js` is done in the `values.yaml` in the `config` section.
+You find more information [here](https://docs.magicmirror.builders/getting-started/configuration.html#general).

-The subfolder `css` contains the `custom.css` file, which you can use to override your modules' appearance.
+The css configuration normally found in a `custom.css` file is done in the `values.yaml` in the `css` section.
+This is used to override your modules' appearance.
 CSS basics are documented
 [here](https://forum.magicmirror.builders/topic/6808/css-101-getting-started-with-css-and-understanding-how-css-works), among many other places.

-Foreign modules are installed by editing the `modules.install` section in `values.yaml`, the default modules are described [here](https://docs.magicmirror.builders/modules/introduction.html).
+Foreign modules are installed by editing the `modules.install` section in the `values.yaml`, the default modules are described [here](https://docs.magicmirror.builders/modules/introduction.html).

-An example with foreign modules is provided in the `example.yaml`.
-It contains 2 foreign modules, [MyCovid19](https://github.com/sdetweil/MyCovid19) will run out of the box, [MMM-DarkSkyForecast](https://github.com/jclarke0000/MMM-DarkSkyForecast) needs an api key (without it remains in `loading ...` state).
-You find a corresponding config in `config/config.js.example`.
+It is a good idea to not edit the `values.yaml` but bring your own yaml file with your changes only as in the following example.

+The [`example.yaml`](./example.yaml) has a default config without the weather modules and 2 foreign modules.

 For starting with this example use `helm upgrade magicmirror -i -f example.yaml .`.